M. D. Nanjundaswamy

-Mahantha Devaru Nanjundaswamy (13 February 1936 – 3 February 2004) was a Gandhian leader, scholar and India's leading activist, who advocated for the farmers' rights.
+Mahantha Devaru Nanjundaswamy (13 February 1936 – 3 February 2004) was an Indian Gandhian leader, scholar and activist, who advocated for farmers' rights.
 He is one of the founders of Karnataka Rajya Raitha Sangha (KRRS) in 1980.
 He was a prominent anti-globalization campaign leader.

 Early life

 Nanjundswamy was born in Mysore to M. N. Mahantha Devaru and Rajammanni.
 His father was a farmer-turned-lawyer from Madrahalli village in Thirumakudalu Narasipura taluka, and was a member of the erstwhile Mysore Representative Assembly and later, the Karnataka Legislative Assembly.
 He was the fifth child of the couple.
 He was credited to be the first post-graduate from Mysore State.
 After securing a bachelor of science degree in Life Sciences from the University of Mysore, he pursued graduation in Law at Karnatak University, but wanted to become a doctor like his brother, who was an ENT specialist.
 As Nanjundswamy failed to secure a seat in medical studies, his parents sent him abroad to the Hague Academy of International Law in the Netherlands to complete his post-graduation in Law.
 Then he went on to study Constitutional Law in Germany and France before returning to Indian in 1964.
 His daughter, Chukki, lives in Mysore and runs Amrita Bhoomi, an agricultural school, started by him.